Working together for precious water in Costa Rica | DW | 01.03.2022

 The project is also supported by the German Federal Ministry for the Environment as part of the International Climate Initiative (IKI).

-Project duration: The project ran for five years and will end in March 2022.
+Project duration: The project runs for five years and will end in March 2022.

 Budget: The German Federal Ministry for the Environment is funding the project in Costa Rica, Ghana, Guatemala and Peru with around Є4 million.